 d.
-Plan for Collecting the Data Required for This Solicitation's Performance Measures

-Describe the process for measuring project performance.
-Identify how you will utilize youth and family voices in deciding which data will be collected, who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the project's impact.
+Plan for Collecting the Data Required for This Solicitation's Performance Measures Describe the process for measuring project performance.
+Identify who will collect the data, who is responsible for performance measurements, and how the information will be used to guide and evaluate the project's impact.
 Describe the process to accurately report data.